Mirror anomaly in fermionic topological orders: Anomaly indicator

 Now we claim that the formulas \eqref{eq:etam} and \eqref{eq:etam-alt} are equivalent.
 To prove the claim, we multiply Eq.~\eqref{eq:etam} on both sides by $e^{-i2\pi c/8}$ and do the following steps:

 where $v$ in the last equation can be any fermion parity vortex with $n_v\neq 0$.
 In the first line, we have inserted the formula \eqref{eq:centralcharge} and used the relation $D_\mathcal{B} = \sqrt{2}D_\mathcal{C}$.
 In the second line, the relation $d_a d_\alpha = \sum_{\beta} N_{a\alpha}^\beta d_\beta$ is inserted.
 In the third line, we have used $N_{a\alpha}^\beta = N_{a\bar\beta}^{\bar \alpha}$.
 The term inside the parenthesis is the definition of $S_{a,\beta}$, which leads to the forth line.
-In the fifth line, we have reduced the summation over $\beta$ to summation over vortices $v$ only, as summing over $a\in\mathcal{C}$ gives to 0.
-We also inserted the definition of $\Lambda$ matrix.
+In the fifth line, we have reduced the summation over $\beta$ to summation over vortices $v$ only, as summing over $a\in\mathcal{C}$ is 0.
+We have also inserted the definition of $\Lambda$ matrix.
 In the sixth line, we have used Eq.~\eqref{eq:Lambda-relation1}.
 In the seventh line, we have used the fact that $\theta_v$ are all equal as long as $n_v\neq 0$.
 Finally, we use the relation \eqref{eq:nd-dimension}.
+Equation \eqref{eq:eta_dev} is equivalent to Eq.~\eqref{eq:etam-alt}.
 Hence, we prove our claim.

 This equivalence shows that \eqref{eq:etam} is indeed a formula for the anomaly indicator.
 The above derivation is adapted from a very similar derivation of anomaly indicator in the bosonic case\cite{folding}.